The Clinical UX Academy TM

 Providing the world’s first and only online Clinical UX course

 Our Clinical UX course trains clinicians, designers and other professionals to work effectively on a variety of healthcare projects, equipping them with core competencies in Clinical UX.
+Through a combination of self paced online study, weekly classroom teaching and regular one to ones, students will learn how to improve the experiences clinicians and patients have with healthcare technology and services.

 Working as a Clinical UX Designer makes a difference in healthcare, and can change your life for the better.